Want to follow along with this writing? Sign up Today, it's free and easy

 I really have no criticisms, I found myself entranced by your story.
 Lovely word choice, by the by(:

-about 2 years ago Index User said:
+over 2 years ago Index User said:

 The intricate details, and the huge, beautifully-painted canvases of emotions you've displayed in this piece were what kept me from reading it.
 You've given attention to every little detail and experience on keeping and holding on to lies, and, for me, brings about great effect on instilling conviction without the use of religious references.
 It is just pure, human nature.
 The way you wrote it makes me feel that you want us readers to not miss a single moment in this experience and to do something about it--whether to let it go, or let it consume you until you burn out.
 This is a very powerful message.
 Despite it being not so much of a story but more of a personal journal, a documentary, if you must, it has become a solid literary piece through the power of conviction it contains.
 Thank you for sharing this! :D